-The explosion of multi-use trails across the country has been a boon to recreational trail users, community residents, and businesses.
-Trails provide a non-motorized means of traveling through and around a community while simultaneously creating new revenue streams for businesses surrounding the trail alignment.
+The explosion of multi-use trails nationwide has been a boon to recreational trail users, community residents, and businesses.
+Trails provide a non-motorized means of traveling through and around a community while creating new revenue streams for businesses surrounding the trail alignment.
 With these benefits, however, comes the potential for conflicts between trail users and vehicle traffic, most commonly near at-grade crossings.
 Because of this prospect, designing trail crossings with safety in mind is one of the most critical components of trail planning.

 4 At-Grade Roadway Surface Crossing Treatments and Safety Measures

 One of the advantages of using a trail is that it provides a dedicated right-of-way to pedestrians and bicyclists that minimizes interactions with vehicles.
-An important consideration to remember when designing a trail crossing is that many trail users, especially cyclists trying to maintain momentum, may have a low tolerance for long delays at crossings.
+An important consideration when designing a trail crossing is that many trail users, especially cyclists trying to maintain momentum, may have a low tolerance for long delays at crossings.
 While several common types of roadway trail crossings are covered in the Guide for the Development of Bicycle Facilities produced by the American Association of State Highway and Transportation Officials (AASHTO), there are other types that designers need to treat on a case-by-case basis.

 Skewed Trail Approach

 In a perfect world, all trails would meet the roadway at 90°, ensuring high visibility and clean sight lines for users and vehicle traffic.
-However, many trails (especially those following former rail lines) approach the roadway at an acute angle, creating a less-than-ideal safety situation.
-To improve these crossings, designers often create a reverse curve or “S” alignment in the trail to bring the crossing closer to perpendicular to the roadway.
+However, many routes (especially those following former rail lines) approach the roadway at an acute angle, creating a less-than-ideal safety situation.
+To improve these crossings, designers often create a reverse curve or “S” alignment in the trail to bring the junction closer to perpendicular to the roadway.
 Designing a reverse curve into the trail alignment can also act as a visual cue or “traffic calming” measure to slow bicyclists as they approach the crossing.

 Trail Signage & Striping